-- 1. These companies are wholly owned foreign enterprises registered in The People's Republic of China. - 2.
-Dongguan Kader Electronics Company Limited is a co-operative joint venture registered in The People's Republic of China. - 3.
-Precise Moulds (Shenzhen) Company Limited is a co-operative joint venture registered in The People's Republic of China. - 4.
-The Company is the sole member of this limited liability corporation established in the USA.
+- 1. These companies are wholly owned foreign enterprises registered in The People's Republic of China ("the PRC"). - 2.
+Dongguan Kader Electronics Company Limited is a co-operative joint venture registered in the PRC. - 3.
+Precise Moulds (Shenzhen) Company Limited is a co-operative joint venture registered in the PRC. - 4.
+The Company is the sole member of this limited liability corporation established in the United States of America. - 5.
+Precise Moulds (Dongguan) Company Limited (Hop Pong) is a co-operative joint-venture registered in the PRC. - 6.
+On 3 March 2011, a petition for the winding up of Walitoys & Garment Limited ("Walitoys") was filed with the Court of First Instance of the Hong Kong Special Administrative Region by a creditor in respect of Walitoys' failure to make payment when due.
+Walitoys is now in the process of liquidation.